 It is crucial a future system is built through new primary legislation around the recognition that kinship care is fundamentally different to other forms of care for children who cannot live with their parents.
 Simply extending entitlements or support currently available to foster or adoptive families – without consideration of the unique needs, strengths and circumstances of kinship care – will not deliver what kinship families need nor the outcomes intended.

 Future policy development work should build on existing pathfinders and pilots (see ‘Engaging and supporting family networks‘) to explore how local authorities can best actively support progression – when in the best interests of the child – to other more permanent kinship arrangements such as special guardianship without necessitating entry into local authority care and without negative implications for future support.
 The Law Commission’s project should explore the potential for bespoke kinship care pathways.
+The government must take all the upcoming opportunities available through the Children’s Wellbeing Bill, the multi-year spending review and the Law Commission review to ensure that all kinship families get the urgent financial, practical and emotional support they need, and to lay the legislative groundwork for a kinship care system which recognises the unique needs, strengths and experiences of all kinship families.

 Future plans to reform kinship care must also consider in what ways commitments will or will not disproportionately impact on kinship carers and children from specific ethnic backgrounds.
 This is important given the evidence on racial disparities in kinship care, and particularly the overrepresentation of children from Black and minoritized ethnic backgrounds in informal kinship care arrangements.
 We are yet to understand if the National Kinship Care Strategy was accompanied by both a thorough equalities impact assessment (EIA) and child rights impact assessment (CRIA) as we recommended.
 It is potentially helpful that policy responsibility for equalities in the new UK Government is now held within the Department for Education.